mvgiacomello/reactjs-product-catalog/README.md

 # ReactJS Product Catalog

 A product catalog using react.js, create-react-app and javascript.
-Styles are stored per-component.
+Styles are per-react-component.
 Tests are stored within each component's folder.

 ## Screens